ericwuchn/python_encrypter/README.md

 # python_encrypter
-A simple tool that can encrypt/ decrypt text and numbers.
+A simple tool that can encrypt/decrypt text and numbers.